AndrewJBateman/ionic-angular-world-data/README.md

 * Run `npm i` to install dependencies
 * `ionic serve` to start the server on `_localhost://8100_`
-* To run linter: `npm run lint`
-* To create a build file suitable for Firebase deployment: `ionic build --prod --release`
+* To create a build file suitable for Firebase deployment: `ionic build --release`
 * To deploy to Firebase: `firebase deploy`

 ## :computer: Code Examples